Woolfrey/woolfrey.github.io/_posts/25-06-19-who-is-your-customer.md

 - Social groups,
 - etc.

-But this will lead us to the wrong conclusions since this tells us nothing about the quality of the students coming out of the program.
+But this will lead us to the wrong conclusions.
+It tells us nothing about the quality of the students coming out of the program.

 Instead, by asking the customer, we might get responses like:
 - Subject matter expertise,